danhud/Logo_Identifier/README.md

 Overall, I'm pleased with the results.
 I think that my results would dramatically improve with more images of actual band merchandise, but for time reasons this is out of the question.
 As for constructing a vector database with all the bands on the Metal Archives, I think this would be quite a task.
 As of November 2024, there are more than 180k bands on the website.
-Crude estimations show that there are about ~6GB and band logos.
+Crude estimations show that there are about ~6GB of band logos.
 If I were to repeat my regime on this who dataset, it would take well over 200 hours to train which is difficult to justify.
 In any case, this was a fun project that does pretty well (in my opinion) and taught me a lot!